FrancescoJo/springboot-multimodule-kotlin/README.md

 }
 ```

-Looks quite different to our custom OK/ERROR responses.
+looks quite different to our custom OK/ERROR responses.

-## How to set up a SSL
+## How to setup a SSL
-This project is intended to run as stand-alone HTTPS server with
+This project is constructed to run as stand-alone HTTPS server with
 Let's encrypt certificate.
 However, due to the nature of Java Keystore
 system, [server restart is required](https://github.com/spring-projects/spring-boot/issues/5450)
 after the certificate expires.
 To avoid this problem, it is better to
 setup a reverse proxy with well known HTTP daemons such as `nginx` or
 `httpd`.
+Moreover, a good point of utilising such services is, restarting
+it is much faster than Spring application.
+Therefore, if you can configure
+reverse proxy, setup it only on the reverse proxy side and run this
+project as HTTP mode.

 Setting operation mode as SSL is dead simple, just create a jks key by [`keytool`](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/keytool.html)
 command or import a CA certificate and convert it by [`openssl`](https://www.openssl.org/docs/man1.0.2/apps/openssl.html),